cityofaustin/doi-automation/README.md

-# doi-automation
+# DOI Automation

+Datacite (https://en.wikipedia.org/wiki/DataCite) is a non profit organization which provides an easy way to access datasets online.
+The City of Austin would like to use this organization's tools to give the public a simple and effective way to cite our open data for any use.

-This project's goal is to explore and implement automation for DataCite DOI integration with the Socrata Open Data portal.
-This will be done by integrating the DataCite API with Socrata's Discovery API to manage metadata.
+This project's goal is to explore and implement an integration for DataCite's citation archives with the Socrata Open Data portal.
+This will be done by developing automation to synchronize datacite's DOI archive with the City of Austin's socrata portal assets and metadata.

 Socrata Discovery API:
 https://socratadiscovery.docs.apiary.io/#